-- Medjool: also called the ‘king of dates’, Medjool dates are the most commonly grown and thus the most widely available.
-Since Medjool dates are sold as fresh fruit, they have a high moisture content (~ 25%) and soft, juicy texture.
+- Medjool: also called the ‘king of dates,’ Medjool dates are the most commonly grown and, thus, the most widely available.
+Since Medjool dates are sold as fresh fruit, they have a high moisture content (~ 25%) and a soft, juicy texture.
 Their flavor is very sweet, rich, and almost caramel-like, which is why they are used in many desserts.

 - Barhi: extremely sweet and soft, Barhi dates have a sweet flavor similar to caramel, brown sugar, butterscotch, or syrup.
 They are often compared to candy and are mostly reserved for straight snacking.
 These small golden dates can be difficult to find in stores because they’re too delicate to be commercially shipped.
 But if you live in California, you will likely find them at a local farmer’s market.

 - Halawy: the sweet flavor of Halawy dates tends to have the same characteristics as caramel or honey.
 The texture is quite tender, and the dates melt in the mouth like a highly delectable candy.
 Compared to other dates, Halawy dates have smooth golden-brown skin that doesn’t flake and isn’t sticky.